-It is a struggle to create the smallest possible size antenna while minimizing the tuning time and maximizing signal strength but leaving room for other desirable components to be added.
+It is a struggle to create the smallest possible size antenna while minimizing the tuning time and maximizing signal integrity strength but leaving room for other desirable components to be added.
 Regardless of the implementation method, it is best to extensively test the final prototype to determine over the air measurements that can be scrutinized for viability.

 If tuning is necessary, it can be achieved much more quickly and easily with strong PCB design software.
 If you’re looking for software with great features such as auto interactive routing, a power distribution network , and easy 2D-to-3D layout switching, Altium Designer® may have the unified design environment that you need to get your designing done right.

 To further talk about what type of antennas are the best choice for your PCB guidelines, or to learn more about frequency needs in general, try talking to an expert at Altium today.